On this page...

 By the way: it was not a live, hissing snake coiled around a staff that Moses lifted up, that which would later come to be adopted as the universal symbol of the witchcraft and sorcery of so-called modern healthcare.
 Read the passages for yourself:

-Jesus came to die as the sacrifice for the sins of many, and was lifted up for all to gaze upon.
+Jesus came to die as the sacrifice for the sins of many (their names are written in the Lamb's Book of Life), and was lifted up for all to gaze upon.
 Why was this necessary?

 For all have sinned...
 Ecclesiastes 7:20, Romans 3: 9, Romans 3:23, Romans 5:12, Galatians 3:22

 There is none righteous...
 Psalm 14:3, Romans 3:10